- May 15th – Deadline for changing course grading option to S/NS

 I need extra help, how can I meet with my instructor outside of class time?

-Introduce yourself again (name and course that you are enrolled in) and start the conversation with a smile.
+- Introduce yourself again (your name and course that you are enrolled in) and start the conversation with a smile.

-Avoid board questions such as “I don’t understand algebra” or “I need extra help”.
+- Avoid broad questions such as “I don’t understand algebra” or “I need extra help”.
 Tell them exactly which part of the content you are not understanding.

 How should I format an email to my instructor?